Yma Sumac: Death

 Sumac died on November 1, 2008, aged 86, at an assisted living home in Los Angeles, California, nine months after being diagnosed with colon cancer.
 She was interred at the Hollywood Forever Cemetery in the "Sanctuary of Memories" section.

 On September 13, 2016, a Google Doodle depicted Sumac.

-September 20, 2022 a new memorial bust statue was unveiled at her final resting place, at the Hollywood Forever Cemetery, in honor of Yma Sumac's 100th anniversary of her birth.
+On September 20, 2022, a new memorial bust statue was unveiled at her final resting place, at the Hollywood Forever Cemetery, in honor of what would have been her 100th birthday.

 Myths

 Stories published in the 1950s claimed that she was an Incan princess, directly descended from Atahualpa.
 The government of Peru in 1946 formally supported her claim to be descended from Atahualpa, the last Incan emperor.
 However, her biographer, Nicholas E. Limansky, claimed that her Incan royal origin was not true.
 "Hollywood took this nice girl who wanted to be a folk singer, dressed her up and said she was a princess.
 And she acted like it," according to Limansky.

+For years, rumors circulated that Sumac was a housewife from Brooklyn whose real name was "Amy Camus", which she reversed to become Yma Sumac.
+The origin of the rumor may plausibly be traced to a cleverly formulated review by influential jazz critic Leonard Feather, who used literary device, in a December 1950 column, to suggest that Sumac's voice was in fact a theremin, that Xtabay—or Axterbay—was Pig Latin for Baxter, and that the name of the singer was Amy Camus, who took Serutan (a contemporary laxative: "natures" spelled backwards).

 Discography

-A 1943 recording session in Argentina included 23 songs, released on 78 rpm Odeon Records.
+A 1943 recording session in Argentina included 23 songs, released on 78 rpm on Odeon Records.
 Sumac's 1952 album Legend of the Sun Virgin was reissued in 2020 (digitally and on vinyl records) by Madrid label Ellas Rugen (Ladies Who Roar) Records, dedicated to the greatest female Latin American singers of the second half of the 20th century.